 Like any living being, fish too exhibit signs when their diet is off balance.
 An overfed fish will show symptoms that, if you’re attentive, can quickly alert you to the problem.

-A lire également : What’s the Best Way to Introduce a New Ferret to Your Existing Ferret Family?
+Sujet a lire : What’s the Best Way to Introduce a New Ferret to Your Existing Ferret Family?

 Fish are opportunistic feeders by nature.
 Given the chance, they will eat several times a day, but this does not mean they require constant feeding.
 Observing your fish’s behavior can provide clues about their feeding needs.
 For instance, if your fish seem to be constantly hungry, this might be their natural instinct rather than an indication of underfeeding.